ECB Cuts Interest Rates On Weaker Eurozone Growth Outlook

 The bank expects inflation to rise again in the coming months, partly because previous sharp falls in energy prices will drop out of the annual rates.
 Price growth is expected to retreat to the 2 percent target over the second half of next year.

-The ECB Staff raised the core inflation projections for this year and next were revised up slightly owing to higher-than-expected services inflation.
+The ECB Staff raised the core inflation projections for this year and next citing the higher-than-expected services inflation.

 Core inflation was projected to sharply slow from 2.9 percent this year to 2.3 percent next year, and to 2.0 percent in 2026.